wxGlade/wxGlade/sphinx/source_code.rst

  * output file name "Calculator.py"
  * an application should be created, not just the window

-So we select the root element "Application" in the *Tree* control and set the properties accordingly:
+So we select the root element "Application" in the *Tree* view and set the properties accordingly:

 +-----------------------------------------------------------------------+
 |.. image:: images/Calculator_06_ApplicationProperties.png              |